stevevillardi/Logic.Monitor/README.md

 # Change List
+## 3.2.1
+- Fixed issues with version 5.1 of powershell requiring System.Web assemblies to be loaded before importing LM module.
+If you are running version 5.1 of PS make sure you are using this version.
 ## 3.2
 - Fixed issue with null responses causing exception when using a custom object type
 - Added some additional code snippets to the readme